cypher256/java-extension-pack/README.md

 <br>

 ## Thank you
-A big thank you to the developers of VSCode and its extensions.
+A big thank you to the developers of VS Code and its extensions.

 <br>